haskell/cabal/Cabal/doc/installing-packages.rst

 .. option:: --test-wrapper=path

-   The wrapper script/application used to obtain exection arguments, set the environment with them and then be responsible for running the tests withing that environment.
+   The wrapper script/application used to setup and tear down the test execution context.
+The text executable path and test arguments are passed as arguments to the wrapper and it is expected that the wrapper will return the test's return code, as well as a copy of stdout/stderr.

 .. _setup-sdist: